 A huge cement cross erected over a beach in honor of people who have drowned there was torn down by unknown perpetrators during the night of October 7th.
 The NGO "Coexistence and Communication in the Aegean" had previously called the cross "offensive" to non-Christian migrants, a symbol of "racism and intolerance," and claimed that it had been placed above the beach to prevent refugees and migrants from swimming there.
 Local residents reacted with dismay and discussed re-building it.

-During the night of Saturday 18th to Sunday 19th of August, the 3.5 meter public statue of the Virgin Mary and Child was decapitated.
+During the night of the 18th to 19th of August, the 3.5 meter public statue of the Virgin Mary and Child was decapitated.
 Residents were shocked and searched the nearby forest for the missing heads but found nothing.
 Parishioners were dismayed, as the statue has stood in the community since 1949.
-The priest, who called the incident violent and shocking, filed a complaint at the police station.
+The priest, who called the incident violent and shocking, filed a complaint with the police.

 During the weekend of April 14th-15th, unknown persons severely damaged the Christ figure on the Rottmann-Wegekreuz am Reckelsberg.